Hole (Bottom): Plot

 After the fire has been put out, Richie stamps on it as if he had been the brave one.
 This causes the floor to collapse and results in him hanging by his fingertips, Eddie pulls him back up by his hair.
 Eventually one of the Ferris wheel seats snaps because of Richie's weight and they are left hanging 350 feet in the air.
 Eddie quickly becomes a Buddhist because he wants to be reincarnated as Claudia Schiffer, Richie taking interest wanted to be reincarnated as Dannii Minogue.
-The Ferris wheel seats started to become looser than ever.
-Richie decides that they should start to pray, to which Eddie asks "Who to, Buddha?" and Richie replies "No, none of that old supermodel cobblers, the real good old C of E", they began praying to God.
+The Ferris wheel seats started to become loose.
+Richie decides that they should begin praying, to which Eddie asks, "Who to, Buddha?" and Richie replies "No, none of that old supermodel cobblers, the real good old C of E", they began praying to God.
 A giant hand stretches out to save them and the two climb on moments before the Ferris Wheel seats fall to the ground.
-Eddie turns to Richie and states "Although we—and indeed the whole BBC—respect people's rights to believe in whatever they wish…"; at this point he turns to the camera and breaks the fourth wall of theatre and parenthetically adds, "Because we don't want to get into the shit on this one."; turning back to Richie he finishes with "We don't actually believe in God."
-Richie realises Eddie's right, and the two exclaim "Shit!" as the hand disappears and the two plummet.
+Eddie turns to Richie and states, "Although we – and indeed the whole BBC – respect people's rights to believe in whatever they wish…"; at this point he turns to the camera and breaks the fourth wall of theatre and parenthetically adds, "Because we don't want to get into the shit on this one."; turning back to Richie he finishes with "We don't actually believe in God."
+Richie realises Eddie is right, and the two exclaim "Shit!" as the hand disappears and the two plummet.